OKMTask

 Long

-When task is repeated along time is a member of a group.
-The group is identified by an unique repeat group id.
+When a task is repeated over time, it is a member of a group.
+The group is identified by a unique repeat group id.

 No.